 Pro Tips

-- See the write-up about injection, brine, the stall, and the Texas crutch.
+- See the post for details on injecting, brining, the stall, and the Texas Crutch.

-- For serving size by the person.
-Cook ยฝ pound per person but double or triple for teenage boys.
+- For serving size: cook ½ pound per person, but double or triple for teenage boys.
 And you want leftovers.

 Your Own Private Notes